 After the magnet is removed, your child will need to visit the surgeon’s office for a physical examination.
-Your kid needs to undergo another EKG and CT-scan, to re-measure the pectus excavatum Haller Index, one month after magnet extraction.
+Your kid needs another EKG and CT scan to re-measure the pectus excavatum Haller Index one month after magnet extraction.

-Again, your kid will be given a survey to complete about it’s physical and mental well-being.
+Again, your kid will be given a survey about their physical and mental well-being.

 Year After Magnet Removal

 After undergoing the 3MP, your child will be asked to do continuing check-ups every six months.

 Six months after magnet removal, you and your kid need to visit the clinic and complete a survey similar to the one you gave.

 Then, you should complete visits after 12, 18, and 24 months.
 This will help scientists and surgeons who invented the 3MP ways to advance it and be more effective in improving the procedure’s cosmetic and psychological outcomes.

 3MP Side Effects

 The Magnetic Mini Mover Procedure is considered very safe.
 Still, the magnet implantation and removal procedure require surgery executed under general anesthesia.

 There are a few side effects that you should be familiar with.